Contact Info

 4. Investigative Costs

-If your case goes to trial, additional expenses such as deposition costs, trial preparation, and travel expenses for witnesses may arise.
-These costs can range from a few thousand dollars to tens of thousands of dollars.
+If your claim goes to trial, you can expect further costs, such as deposition fees, trial preparation, and travel for witnesses.
+These can range from several thousand dollars to tens of thousands, depending on the case’s scope.

 How Hospitals Defend Themselves